 In fact, 2020 data indicates that almost 87 percent of beer sales in the United States come from just four brands: Budweiser, Coors Light, Corona, and Michelob Ultra.
-While you likely are quite familiar with these brands, in name at least, you may not be aware that, popularity aside, they all have one thing in common: these are all lagers.
+While you’re likely quite familiar with these brands, in name at least, you may not be aware that, popularity aside, they all have one thing in common: these are all lagers.

 Of course, part of the sales also points to another flashpoint: the popularity of mass-market beers.
-A 2019 USA Today article reported on the trend, showcasing that most Americans are opting for well-known brands, with these making the bulk of the market.
+A 2019 USA Today article reported on the trend, showcasing that most Americans are opting for well-known brands, with these comprising the bulk of the market.

 What is the difference between beer and lager?

 Almost all beer can be broken down into two main categories: ale and lager.
 That means all lager is classified as beer, but not all beer is classified as lager.
 Like all types of beer, lager is classified by the process from which it’s made and subsequent characteristics unique to it.

 A lager is unique due to its fermentation process.
 Lagers are fermented at cooler temperatures than ales, which results in bottom fermentation; all of the yeast’s activity happens at the bottom of the fermentation tank.
 The fermentation period tends to be longer than ale’s warmer fermentation processes.
 Lagers most commonly use saccharomyces pastorianius, a type of specialty lager yeast that is related to, but different from the yeast used for warm fermentation beers.

 To mature, lagers are placed in tanks and stored at cool temperatures.
 In fact, the term lager comes from “lagern,” a German word that translates “to store.”
 In the past, lagers were traditionally left to store to ferment in caves to reach their peak flavor.